prishni/tcp-chat-c/README.md

 I CLIENT'S SIDE:-
 ----------------
-	1 Uses poll system call to check that if there is an incomming message then is it comming from server or the 		client(user).
-		(poll system call is similar to select system call)
+1. Uses poll system call to check that if there is an incomming message then is it comming from server or the 		client(user).(poll system call is similar to select system call)

-	2 If the incomming message is from terminal(i.e client) the send the meaasage to the server.
+2. If the incomming message is from terminal(i.e client) the send the meaasage to the server.

-	3 Else if message if from the server then just print the incomming message.
+3. Else if message if from the server then just print the incomming message.

 II SERVER'S SIDE:
 ----------------
-	1 Server will fork a new process for each client that is getting connected.
+1. Server will fork a new process for each client that is getting connected.
-	2 Server keeps on checking the message queue and delivers to the client if there is message for its client.
+2. Server keeps on checking the message queue and delivers to the client if there is message for its client.
-	3 If client sends any data to server , server will fperform tasks accordingly i   Display connected clients to the client(showUsers). ii  Send message other clients
+3. If client sends any data to server , server will fperform tasks accordingly
+	i.
+Display connected clients to the client(showUsers). ii.
+Send message other clients
-		iii Broadcast messages
+	iii.
+Broadcast messages
-		iv  broadcast message if any client gets disconnected.
+	iv.  broadcast message if any client gets disconnected.
 	(sending messages implies enqueuing messages to the message queue.)

 ===========================================================================================================================
 ===========:-